WafflesExploits/Python-Print-In-CPP/README.md

 # Python-Print-In-CPP
-#### -> A lightweight C++ print function that combines the simplicity of printf with the flexibility of cout, enabling intuitive and type-safe formatting with minimal code.
+#### -> A lightweight C++ library offering Python-like syntax for intuitive, type-safe, and minimal-code formatted output.
+Combines the benefits of printf and cout for easier string formatting.

 ## Table of Contents
 1. [Key Features](#key-features)